 Expert editorial boards and consistent high scientific standards in refereeing and accepting articles characterize the high quality of the Journal of the AMS, Mathematics of Computation, Proceedings of the AMS, and Transactions of the AMS.
 Searchable electronic versions of our journals are available, with bibliographic information, abstracts, and full reference lists with links to Mathematical Reviews® all freely accessible.

-New AMS Gold Open Access Journals!
-The AMS is pleased to offer two new gold open access research journals, Proceedings of the AMS, Series B, and Transactions of the AMS, Series B, Conformal Geometry and Dynamics, and Representation Theory.
-Authors may submit articles now for publication beginning in 2014.
+AMS Gold Open Access Journals The AMS is pleased to offer two gold open access research journals, Proceedings of the AMS, Series B, and Transactions of the AMS, Series B, Conformal Geometry and Dynamics, and Representation Theory.
+Authors may submit articles now for publication in 2014.
 Read more about AMS open access journals.

 The AMS has a long tradition of publishing translation journals.
 Sugaku contains selected articles translated from the Japanese journal of the same name.
 St. Petersburg Mathematical Journal, Theory of Probability and Mathematical Statistics, and Transactions of the Moscow Mathematical Society are translated from Russian, with searchable electronic versions also available.

-Conformal Geometry and Dynamics and Representation Theory are published in electronic format only.
-Access to these journals is also available to any subscriber of the primary AMS journals, and hence they have wide circulation.
+Conformal Geometry and Dynamics and Representation Theory are published in electronic format only and are fully open access journals freely available to all readers with no publishing fees for authors, and hence they have wide circulation.

 Mathematical Reviews® (MR) was founded by mathematician Otto Neugebauer in 1940 and contains reviews, abstracts, and bibliographic information for much of the world's mathematical sciences literature.
 MR is a huge database of more than 2 million items, with over 100,000 new items added each year.